AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 This transition forces a redefinition of what it means to “use” the web.
 Historically, a user was a human browsing pages.

 AI agents are rapidly replacing human browsing as the primary gateway to information.
+That weakens ad revenue, but opens the door to direct integrations with AI platforms.

 How Can Marketers Adapt to LLMs Crawling Web Search?